Apr 10, 2026

 Avoid Refinancing If...

-Your credit score or income has improved enough to qualify you for a better rate
+Your credit score or income has improved

 Your loan is almost paid off

-You want to lower your monthly payments
+You want lower payments

-You'll apply for a mortgage soon
+You plan to apply for a mortgage soon

 1. Check your loan agreement to see if you have a prepayment penalty.
 If so, decide whether it's worth paying.